Tipusultan199/Deep-learning-Project/README.md

 ## Problem

-Troll memes are increasingly common on social media, often designed to provoke emotional responses, spread misinformation, or incite conflict.
-These memes pose a challenge for detection due to their multimodal nature, blending subtle, sarcastic, or hateful messages within both images and text.
-Traditional detection systems, which primarily focus on either text or image analysis, often fail to capture the nuanced relationships between these elements.
-This project addresses the limitations of single-modality detection by developing a multimodal approach for improved troll meme identification, aiming to enhance content moderation and reduce harmful content online.
+Memes, blending visual and textual modalities, are a prominent medium for humor, satire, and, often, trolling on social media.
+Troll memes spread misinformation, provoke negativity, and disrupt discourse, presenting challenges for automated detection.
+Traditional detection models either analyze text or image modalities independently or are tailored for specific languages, making them less effective for diverse, multilingual contexts.
+The complexity of troll meme detection lies in understanding subtle interactions between modalities and interpreting cultural and linguistic nuances embedded in meme content.
+Addressing these challenges is critical for scalable and inclusive content moderation.

 ## Relevance